Xyvir/iex.run/.github/readme.md

 It works by way of a polyglot 404.HTML page / Powershell script, alongside an optionally-downloaded helper 'stub script launcher' to reduce keystrokes even further after first invocation on an endpoint.

 ## Test it now by visiting the 'Magic URL' below, and following the instructions to play a little game.
-This demo launches the 1kbrl.exe in the repo above.
+This demo launches the 1kbrl.exe found in the iex.run repo above.
 https://iex.run/1kbrl
 >Use the WASD to move, try to pick up gold and extra fuel before your torch goes out.